nikumar1206/loco/notes.md

 - Somehow already need to start cleaning the code up.
   - API code is horrendous tbh
 - also gitlab fetch token is only valid at deployment. what if new node comes in and needs to pull down image, it cannot since gitlab token expires in like 5 mins.

+\*\*
+next thing i wanna work on is allowing for /prefix based routing instead of subdomain.

+so same subdomain lets say koko can deploy: koko.deploy-app.com / api koko.deploy-app.com / ui

+both should be deployable and routable to via just a single pyproject.toml so does that mean one needs sub builds? each build will need a separate docker file. is this 2 separate pods ? or just one kubernetes pod machine with 2 containers?